Click on any of the following links for information:

 New Student & Family Programs

 The Office of New Student & Family Programs is located in The Welcome Center.
-This office serves as one of the first steps for prospective and admitted students as well as their family members.
-This office is responsible for overseeing the programming for College Readiness initiatives, Rising Lion, and the Lion Family Experience.
+This office serves as one of the first steps for admitted students and their family members.
+This office is responsible for overseeing ROAR - New Student Orientations, Rising Lion, and the Lion Family Experience.

 Lion Family members have an important role during their student’s transition to University life.
 As a family member, you can learn more about the services and programs offered to your student while they are away at college.
 We are committed to providing an environment where your student can grow and flourish.
 As a Lion Family member, you can join the Lion Family Experience by going to the Parents tab at www.tamuc.edu .
 The Lion Family Experience will provide you with personalized newsletters, important dates, and communities for family members like you.
-Family Weekend is a celebration in September for family members and their students to enjoy a weekend of festivities at A&M-Commerce.
-Family Festival is hosted in April for family members and their students to enjoy a day full of entertainment, food, and fun.
+Family Day is a celebration in September for family members and their students to enjoy a weekend of festivities at East Texas A&M University.

 Rising Lion – RisingLionProgram@tamuc.edu